 being English?

 Richard: I guess this isn't really exclusive to England, but just...just safety.
-It is quite [0:06:59] in England, more I think than anywhere in North America.
+It is quite safe in England, more I think than anywhere in North America.
 I just feel extremely safe in the UK.
 I can...I can do pretty much anything.
 Like I can go pretty much anywhere in the UK and know that I'm definitely not going to get shot no matter what happens.
 That's actually surprisingly unusual.
 Like in terms of like where in the world you can be sure of that.
 But actually I'm also fairly certain that I'm not going to encounter any kind of violence, and probably no crime.
 I mean, we obviously have crime and we have loads of areas with much higher crime rates than others.
 But in general, it's an extremely safe country compared to lots of other places.
 And we have a kind of functional partial socialism, which allows us all to get access to loads of stuff without having to worry about paying for it.
 So if I'm ill, I can just go into the doctors and I know I'll get treated no matter what, even if it's...even if it's just something inconvenient as opposed to life-threatening.

 Joey: Right.